henesy/disco/README.md

 for authentication using a factotum key and will ignore the password= tuple.

+The factotum key should resemble something to the effect of:

+	proto=pass server=discordapp.com service=discord user=youremail@domain.com !password=hunter2

 ## Notes

 If you can connect to a channel and see messages, but yours aren't sending, check to make sure your e-mail address is verified.